PeterWong327/study-guide-notes/javascript.md

 - What type of function is invoked with the 'new' keyword?
 What does this function return?
   - A constructor function is invoked with the 'new' keyword.
 This function returns the object that is created.

+- How can you stop event bubbling?
+  - You can stop event bubbling by using event.stopPropagation().
+This is placed as an onclick on a target element.

+- What is the difference between event.target and event.currentTarget?
+  - event.target is the most deeply nested element that caused the event.
+It is the target element that initiated the event (the element that was actually clicked)
+  - event.currentTarget is the element that has a currently running handler on it.
+It refers to 'this'.

+- What does stopImmediatePropagation do?
+  - stopImmediatePropagation stops event bubbling AND prevent handlers on the current element from running.
+No other handlers would execute.